6 Reasons Why Universities Need Elearning Programs

 1. Huge demand for elearning in companies

 Working while studying helps employees understand things better if faced with similar real-life situations.
 This, in turn, helps them remember the things they learn.
-After all, learning by doing is great for retaining memory.
+According to research, elearning increases a learner’s retention rate to 82%.
 Companies also save a lot since they don’t have to hire instructors to come in.

 With so much demand for elearning programs in companies, universities will miss out by not accommodating them.